1019 | |

 Next Year: | 2000 |

-1019 is the debut studio album by Taiwanese singer Jolin Tsai.
-It was released on September 10, 1999, by Universal and D Sound.[1]
-Produced by David Wu, Peter Lee, and Paul Lee, it incorporated genres of pop, hip-hop, R&B, and world music to showcase Tsai's musical talent and versatility.[2]
-[3]
+1019 is the debut studio album by Taiwanese singer Jolin Tsai, released on September 10, 1999, by Universal and D Sound.[1]
+The album was produced by David Wu, Peter Lee, and Paul Lee, blending elements of pop music with hip-hop, R&B, and world music.[2]
+This fusion showcased Tsai's musical talent and versatility.[3]

 Region | Date | Format(s) | Edition | Distributor |